jimmoffitt/developer_advocate.blog/Entities_JSON_Native.md

 A collection of common entities included with Tweets, including hashtags, link, and user mentions.
 This ```entities``` object does include a ```media``` attribute, but it implementation here is only complete for Tweets with a single photo.
 For all Tweets with more than one photo, a video, or animated GIF, the reader is directed to the ```extended_entities``` section.

 ### Entities object

-The entities pbject is a holder of arrays of other entities sub-objects.
+The entities object is a holder of arrays of other entity sub-objects.
 After illustrating the ```entities``` structure, data dictionaries for these sub-objects will be provided.

 <table border="1" class="docutils">
 <colgroup>